'Crazy evil act': Reginald Robert Ozanne jailed after brutal slaying of miniature horse

 In the weeks following, her son slept with a baseball bat beside his bed.

-According to court documents, on the night of February 17 last year, Ozanne entered a paddock by Pitt St where Star was tethered for the night, some time after 9.30pm.
+According to court documents, on the night of February 17 last year, Ozanne entered a paddock by Pitt St where Star was tethered for the night, sometime after 9.30pm.

 He was armed with a ''sharp object'' and inflicted 41 stab wounds to the animal, particularly focused on its back, neck and throat.